Andrej Šustr: Professional

 On 13 July 2022, Šustr joined the Minnesota Wild, signing a one-year, two-way contract as a free agent.
 In the 2022–23 season, Šustr made 39 appearances with AHL affiliate, the Iowa Wild, collecting 12 points.
 On 3 March 2023, Šustr was traded by the Wild back to Anaheim, for his third stint with the team, in a package for defenceman John Klingberg.

+At the conclusion of the season, as a pending free agent, Šustr was traded by the Ducks to the San Jose Sharks in exchange for Andrew Agozzino on 27 June 2023.
+While not offered a contract by the Sharks, Šustr left North America as a free agent and agreed to a one-year deal with German outfit Kölner Haie of the DEL, on 10 July 2023.

+On 28 July 2024, Šustr signed a one-year contract with HC Dynamo Pardubice of the Czech Extraliga.
+However, after recording two assists in 12 games, Šustr and the club agreed to mutually part ways.
+Just four days later, Šustr came to terms with Finnish club Tappara to play the remainder of the season with them.

 International play

 On 2 March 2016, the Czech Ice Hockey Association named Šustr to its roster for the 2016 World Cup of Hockey. Šustr was joined by Lightning teammate Ondřej Palát.
 The tournament ran from 17 September to 1 October 2016, in Toronto.